Woman says there was nobody working at Holiday Inn Express, calls police

 It was an odd situation for Landis of Perry County.

-She records what appears to be an empty hotel lobby at the Holiday Inn Express in Derry Township Saturday night.
+She records what appears to be an empty hotel lobby.

 "We just assumed when we first got there, they were busy.
 Maybe, they were tied up elsewhere in the hotel, so we tried to wait patiently," she said.